 Concerns about the price of energy, dependence on imported energy, and the contribution of fossil fuels to climate change have resulted in increasing interest in taxes on energy consumption.
-Energy taxes—including levies on domestic or imported oil, emissions of carbon dioxide generated by burning fossil fuels, and the production of other pollutants—would discourage their consumption and could have a positive effect on the environment.
+Energy taxes—taxes on oil, emissions of carbon dioxide generated by burning fossil fuels, and the production of other pollutants—would discourage the consumption of fossil fuels and thereby have a positive effect on the environment.

 Carbon and energy taxes

-Policies such as a carbon tax or a cap-and-trade system that would increase energy-related and other prices must include measures to compensate for regional differences in energy costs and must adequately protect low-income consumers.
+Policies such as a carbon tax or a cap-and-trade system that would increase energy-related and other prices must include measures to compensate for regional differences in energy costs and must adequately protect consumers with low incomes.
 Potential safeguards could include increased federal funding of energy assistance and weatherization programs or reductions in other taxes.